 Through our Patriarch, we are in communion with all canonical Orthodox Churches (called "jurisdictions") worldwide including the Orthodox Church in America, the Russian Orthodox Church Outside of Russia, the Patriarchate of Antioch, those under the care of the Ecumenical Patriarch of Constantinople (such as the the Greek Orthodox Archdiocese of America), and many more.
 In fact, there are many such parishes throughout Michigan with two being in the nearby area: Holy Trinity Greek Orthodox Church in Lansing and Saint James Antiochian Orthodox Church in Williamston.

-These jurisdictions, and the parishes within them, represent various cultural expressions of the One, Holy, Catholic and Apostolic Church: the Orthodox Church.
+These jurisdictions, and the parishes within them, represent various cultural expressions of the One, Holy, Catholic and Apostolic Church: the Orthodox Church (sometimes referred to as the Eastern Orthodox Church and distinct from the Oriental Orthodox Church).
 We are united through the same Faith and may participate in the sacramental life as equals at any Orthodox Church, regardless of the jurisdiction we may belong to.

 If you're Orthodox and just visiting or new to the area, please come and worship with us.